Find partners

 64: REWIND EPISODE What your children are learning about money on social media and how to start a conversation with them

-In this REWIND episode, I speak with Josina Kamerling from the CFA Institute and discuss how parents can help their kids, especially girls, think critically about the financial advice they encounter on social media.
+In this REWIND episode, we discuss how parents can help their kids, especially girls, think critically about financial advice they encounter on social media.
 We cover essential conversations that empower children to evaluate information effectively and build a solid understanding of money management.
-For those interested in more on this topic, this episode references Josina Kamerling from the CFA Insitute's paper The Finfluencer Appeal: Investing in the Age of Social Media.
+For those interested in more on this topic, this episode references Ep 42 with Josina Kamerling from the CFA Insitute, and her paper The Finfluencer Appeal: Investing in the Age of Social Media.

 July 25, 202528 min